lorenafc/Capita_Selecta_RHI50403/README.md

 Structure:

-- ├── LICENSE
+- ├── LICENSE<br>
 - ├── README.md
-- ├── preprocessing   <- Scripts to do the data cleaning, encoding, and geocoding
+- ├── preprocessing   <- Scripts to do the data cleaning, encoding, and geocoding<br>
 - ├── visualization   <- Scripts to create visualizations of the authors in the locations along the years